Cooking is one of my biggest hobbies, followed closely by eating. Or maybe it's the other way around...

 If you’re a foodie in any sense of the word, you just need to take a cooking class while traveling.
 You'll thank us.

-Experience the markets
+3. Experience local markets

 Many of the cooking classes we’ve taken – like in Bali, Thailand, Vietnam and Turkey – include a tour of the local markets or neighborhoods.
 Wandering a market on your own is interesting, but going with a guide brings this experience to a whole new level.